cdli-gh/ojs/README.md

 ## Running Tests

-We recommend using [Travis](https://travis-ci.org/) for continuous-integration based testing.
-Review the Travis configuration file (`.travis.yml`) as a reference for running the test locally, should you choose to do so.

 The tests include an integration test suite that builds a data environment from scratch, including the installation process.
 (This is the `-b` flag to the test script `lib/pkp/tools/runAllTests.sh`; this is also executed in the Travis